facebook/react/docs/docs/02-displaying-data.md

 prev: why-react.html
 next: jsx-in-depth.html
 ---

 The most basic thing you can do with a UI is display some data.
-React makes it easy to display data, and automatically keeps it up-to-date when the data changes.
+React makes it easy to display data and automatically keeps the interface up-to-date when the data changes.

 ## Getting Started